Federal Housing Administration: Subprime mortgage crisis

-In the late 1990s, a new category of mortgage products known as subprime mortgages emerged and began to compete with the traditional mortgages that were financed by the FHA.
-These subprime products were often poorly underwritten, if they were underwritten at all, and offered higher profits for lenders.
-Consequently, lenders had a strong incentive to steer borrowers towards these subprime products, even when these borrowers qualified for FHA loans, which were considered safer.

-As the subprime mortgage market experienced significant growth, the FHA's share of the mortgage market declined.
-For instance, in 2001, FHA-insured loans accounted for 14% of home-purchase mortgages.
-However, by 2005, this percentage had dropped to less than 3%.
-The surge in these unregulated subprime loans played a role in inflating the United States housing bubble, which ultimatelfy led to the subprime mortgage crisis and nearly caused the collapse of the housing market.
-Following the subprime mortgage crisis, The FHA, in conjunction with Fannie Mae and Freddie Mac, emerged as a substantial provider of mortgage financing in the United States.
-Notably, the proportion of home purchases funded through FHA mortgages saw a substantial increase, rising from a mere 2 percent to over one-third of all mortgages in the United States.
-This growth was in response to a contraction in conventional mortgage lending during a credit crunch period.
-By the year 2011, the FHA was responsible for backing approximately 40% of all home purchase loans in America.
-Since the year 2008, the FHA has supported more than 4 million loans and facilitated mortgage refinancing for 2.6 million families, resulting in reduced monthly payments.
-With the collapse of the private subprime market, many of the riskiest buyers borrowed from the FHA instead, exposing the FHA to substantial potential losses.
+In the late 1990s, subprime mortgage products emerged and competed with the standard mortgages financed by the FHA.
+These products were typically poorly underwritten (if it all) and had higher profits for lenders.
+As a result lenders were motivated to turn borrowers toward subprime products even when qualified for FHA loans, which were safer.
+As the subprime mortgage market boomed, the FHA's market share of mortgages fell; in 2001 the FHA insured 14% of home-purchase loans, but by 2005 that number fell to less than 3%.
+The influx of these unregulated subprime loans helped fuel the United States housing bubble, which led to the subprime mortgage crisis and the near-collapse of the housing market.
+Following the subprime mortgage crisis, FHA, along with Fannie Mae and Freddie Mac, became a large source of mortgage financing in the United States.
+The share of home purchases financed with FHA mortgages went from 2 percent to over one-third of mortgages in the United States, as conventional mortgage lending dried up in the credit crunch.
+By 2011 the FHA backed about 40% of all home purchase loans in America.
+Since 2008 the FHA has backed more than 4 million loans and helped 2.6 million families lower monthly payments through refinancing.
+With the private subprime market, many of the riskiest buyers borrowed from the FHA instead, exposing the FHA to substantial potential losses.
 At the time, these possible losses were estimate as up to $100 billion.
 The troubled loans weighed heavily on the FHA's capital reserve fund, which by early 2012 had fallen below its congressionally mandated minimum of 2%, in contrast to more than 6% two years earlier.
 By November 2012, the FHA was essentially bankrupt.